-and local governments provide financial assistance to small businesses in the form of loan programs.
+and local governments provide financial help to small businesses through loan programs.
 These generally don't provide funds

 more than 30-50%

 of a business proposal and applicants must show

 they have enough capital, in addition to the loan, to fund the business.

 Loan applicants are asked to demonstrate repayment ability, management expertise

 and commitment to successfully operate the business.

 Many Oregon cities and counties have economic development programs which include financial help.
 Contact the city and county where your business is (or will be)